 What will a typical class size be?

-Whilst operating under the restrictions of COVID-19, we plan to limit class sizes to a maximum of 18 participants.
-This is to ensure that social distancing, necessary cleaning and other precautions can take place during classes and refreshment breaks, while retaining diversity of peer-to-peer interaction for a rich education experience.
+Whilst operating under the restrictions of COVID-19, our class sizes may need to be altered to comply with applicable social distancing guidelines and ensure that necessary cleaning and other precautions can take place during classes and refreshment breaks.

 What about cancellation terms for open programmes booked during COVID-19 restrictions?